balu/website/src/research/index.rst

   to solve the induced subgraph isomorphism problem for small pattern graphs.
 Our main result is that there exists a k-vertex pattern graph that has a faster detection algorithm than the one for k-clique.
-This answers an open problem from the 70s.
+This answers an open problem from 1985.

 `On the complexity of hazard-free circuits <https://arxiv.org/abs/1711.01904>`_ (With Christian Ikenmeyer, Christoph Lenzen, Vladimir Lysikov, Andrey Mokhov, and Karteek Sreenivasaiah)
   A circuit is said to have a hazard if given an input where some